AndrewSouthpaw/react-redux-workshop-2019-06/redux/07_connectedComponentsTests/exercise/README.md

     - Simulate clicking the checkbox
     - Check that todo is now styled to have a line through it
 - THEN, make the tests pass

+🤯 CHALLENGE MODE 🏅

+- Write tests for the "do something really complicated button", where you selectively stub out that thunk and check to see that it is called when you click the button